SubbaP/jpmcstock/README.md

 Build:

-Development Technology stack - Spring Boot, Spring and Spring data repository Test technology statck - Mocikto
+- Development Technology stack - Spring Boot, Spring and Spring data repository
+- Test technology statck - Mocikto
+- Maven is used a build tool.
+- Eclipse Oxygen is used for development.
+- GIT master branch is used for code respository.

 Test: